 Dr. Ibrahim went on to complete his surgical training at Penn State Milton S. Hershey Medical Center, followed by an integrated plastic and reconstructive surgical program at Johns Hopkins Hospital.
 He was a key member of the team that performed the first bilateral arm transplant in a quadruple amputee.
 Dr. Ibrahim also completed a Postdoctoral Research Fellowship in Hand and Face Transplantation at Johns Hopkins Hospital.

-While at Johns Hopkins Hospital, he received numerous awards and accolades including the prestigious Armed Forces Institute of Regenerative Medicine Career Enrichment Award, the Paul S. Lietman Global Health Award, and the J.K.
+While at Johns Hopkins Hospital, he received numerous awards and accolades including the prestigious Armed Forces Institute of Regenerative Medicine Career Enrichment Award, the Paul S. Leitman Global Health Award, and the J.K.
 Hardesty Award from the Plastic Surgery Research Council.
-He has published twenty-four peer reviewed articles and his work has been extensively presented in both national and international conferences.
+He has published thirty-two peer reviewed articles and his work has been extensively presented in both national and international conferences.

 Dr. Ibrahim is the first director of the Division of Plastic and Reconstructive Surgery at Hunterdon Medical Center.
 His expertise and surgical services contributed to the development of this new division.
 He has made state-of-the-art breast reconstruction procedures available to breast cancer patients at Hunterdon Medical Center, performing the first DIEP Flap Breast reconstruction at time of mastectomy here alongside Eric Wimmers, MD.